ANXIETY THERAPIST HOUSTON, TX

 The pressure to keep the peace.
 The guilt when you don’t.
 The way even a five-minute call can throw off your whole day.
 And you’ve been managing it — for years.

 Maybe you’ve even convinced yourself it’s not THAT bad.
 Other people have it worse.
-She didn’t mean to.
+She meant well.
 You should be “over it” by now.

 But deep down, you know this isn’t just anxiety.
 It’s the weight of a relationship that never gave you space to be fully yourself.